AndrewHYi/andrewhyi.github.io/about.md

 I am a graduate of Syracuse University (BS in Economics) and Georgia Tech (MS in Computer Science).
 Since 2013, I have worked primarily with early-stage startups, building web and mobile applications (with a focus on Ruby/JS).

-Currently I'm a software engineer part of an awesome team at [CivicPlus](https://www.civicplus.com), working on a geospatial SaaS platform with the [SeeClickFix](https://www.seeclickfix.com) team
+Currently I'm a software engineer part of an awesome team at [CivicPlus](https://www.civicplus.com), working on a geospatial SaaS platform with the [SeeClickFix](https://www.seeclickfix.com) team.

 In the past, I've served as Technical Lead at [Riley & Grey](https://www.rileygrey.com), where I worked with an awesome group of folks dedicated to helping people build beautiful, custom wedding websites.